 This debate has offered a valuable contribution to the evaluation of these important issues.
 They are important because safeguarding young people in all situations, not just those limited to sport, is essential.

 Before the Minister concludes, will he give two guarantees?
 First, will he meet the NSPCC, which is asking not for guidance but for the legislative loophole to be closed?
 It is the country’s largest child protection charity and it ought to be listened to with respect for the campaign that it has run for a long time.
 Secondly, will he listen to some audio of former athletes who were abused or were in coercive relationships with their coaches?
 Once he has listened to their stories and the likes of Sport England and the Child Protection in Sport Unit, perhaps he will come to a different conclusion and take a different path.

 Yes, of course I will be delighted to meet the NSPCC.
 Secondly, if my hon.
 Friend wants to send me footage to listen to, I will gladly listen to it.
 My door remains entirely open if she would like to take up these matters further with me.

 I invite my hon.
 Friend not to presuppose what road the Ministry or I am on.
 In the short period that I have been seized of this matter, I have recognised its urgency and pressing nature.
-I have, I hope, properly adverted to the fact that there are complexities that needs to be ironed out.
+I have, I hope, properly adverted to the fact that there are complexities that need to be ironed out.
 The singular injustice to any victims would be that, in a legitimate attempt to improve safeguarding, we undermine public confidence in it.
 That is why we have got to get this right—because, ultimately, safeguarding young people will remain a relentless focus of this Government.